19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Strength.md

 Abbreviated as **STR**

 A character's strength represents how much physical power they have as well as their skill in melee combat.
-The following [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) and systems use strength.
+Some applications of strength are:

 - [Melee Attacks](../../Game%20Procedures/Combat/Melee%20Attack.md) and damage
 - How many [Fatigue Points](../Derived%20Statistics/Fatigue%20Points.md) you have